What is a child residence order? (child arrangement order) - Costs & how to apply

 What reasons would a judge change residence order?

-If circumstances change, which affect the terms of the order.
+If circumstances change, it affects the terms of the order.

 Related Content: